flexera-public/design-kit/modules.md

 slug: modules
 ---

-Modules are CSS based UI elements that provide a basic structure for UI content.
+Modules are CSS based UI elements that provide a basic aesthetic structure for UI content.
 Each module includes various states and options depending on your needs.

 ---